oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-data-lakes/query-data-lakes.md

 ## Introduction

 In this demo, you will learn how to identify customers who might churn.
 The customers data is available in an OCI Object Storage bucket.
 We will load this data into our ADB instance and create database tables.
 The information about potential customers that will churn is found in an Amazon AWS S3 bucket.
 We will link to that data and create an external table.
 Linking is preferred because if the data changes, we won't have to reload it.
-Finally, we will query the data the data from both the OCI and Amazon S3 buckets.
+Finally, we will query the data from both the OCI and Amazon S3 buckets.

 Estimated Time: 10 minutes